OakCityLabs/kotlin-style-guide/README.md

 - The [Android contributors style guide](https://source.android.com/source/code-style.html)
 - The [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html).

-Alterations to support additional readability in tutorials were inspired by the [raywenderlich.com Swift style guide](https://github.com/raywenderlich/swift-style-guide).

 ## Android Studio Coding Style

 It is possible to get Android Studio to adhere to these style guidelines, via a rather complex sequence of menus.
-To make it easier, we've provided a coding style that can be imported into Android Studio.
+To make it easier, you can use this file from raywenderlich.

 The file can be found [here](https://koenig-media.raywenderlich.com/uploads/2018/03/rwstyle.xml_.zip).